giellalt/giellalt.github.io/infra/infraremake/TestScriptsInTheNewInfra.md

   `$srcdir`

-Here is an example of a very simpe test script (a shell script):
+Here is an example of a very simpe test script (a shell script starting with `#!/bin/sh`):

 ```
-#!/bin/sh
 TOOLDIR=$srcdir/../../tools/src
 for i in "" .sfst .ofst .foma; do
     if ((test -z "$i") | $TOOLDIR/hfst-format --list-formats | grep $i > /dev/null); then